 The adoption of cloth shoulder titles was first proposed in 1948.
 Screen printed samples like the current British pattern were proposed in 1949.

-Desiring something more durable and presentable it was decided that embroidered shoulder titles would be the way ahead.
+Desiring something more durable and presentable, it was decided that embroidered shoulder titles were the way ahead.
 After much deliberation, the Army Board approved the introduction of shoulder titles in 1954.
 After much bureaucratic discussion over costings and developing requirements, it was not until 1961 that the first samples were approved.
 The shoulder titles for the Royal New Zealand Army Ordnance Corps were to have a Post Office red background with purple navy lettering in “Serif” Font.
-Over time there would be variations in colour and size of lettering due to manufacture variations, with the final versions featuring lettering in a “Sans Serif” font and an overlocked edge.
+Over time there were variations in colour and size of lettering due to manufacture variations, with the final versions featuring lettering in a “Sans Serif” font and an overlocked edge.

-As part of a significant overhaul of New Zealand Army Service Dress, corps shoulder patches including the RNZAOC pattern, were replaced with a universal “NEW ZEALAND” shoulder title from 1 January 1997.
+As part of a significant overhaul of New Zealand’s Army Service Dress, corps shoulder patches, including the RNZAOC pattern, were replaced with a universal “NEW ZEALAND” shoulder title from 1 January 1996.

 Dress Regulations 1912, GHQ Circular No 5, Wellington: General Headquarters, 1912.